Palin In Comparison...

-The first problem was cinematically.
+The first problem is cinematic.
 When Cannon shows the interviews with Breitbart, Bruce, Levin, or any of the people who worked with/for Palin, he films it in an MTV-like style, moving the camera all over the place, and even worse, sometimes either making the interviewees fade out a bit or make them appear lighter.
-The white background they were interviewed with did not help, nor did the fact that Cannon showed their names once, in light-colored letters, and make their names flash so quickly you couldn't remember who was who (while trying to keep focus on what they looked like).
+The white background they were interviewed with did not help, nor did the fact that Cannon showed their names once, in light-colored letters, and make their names flash so quickly you couldn't remember who was who while trying to keep focus on what they looked like.

 A sharper focus on any aspect of the Palin story: her rise to Governor, her term as such, the campaign against her, or her embrace of the populist movement, would have made The Undefeated a better film.
-Instead, by hitting all those aspects (and doing them rather quickly), the audience doesn't get a sense of what truly motivates her to pursue what appear to be random actions or what her ideology is (apart from a passionate love of the free market--side note: until watching The Undefeated, I was completely unaware that the state government of Alaska actually owned a a dairy, Mat-Maid Milk, which Governor Palin privatized).
+Instead, by hitting all those aspects and in such a rushed manner, the audience doesn't get a sense of what truly motivates her to pursue what appear to be random actions or what her ideology is.

 As portrayed in The Undefeated, Palin appears to be an effective governor: squeezing oil corporations for a 'fair share' to the state government, a major ethics reform, and high approval ratings for most of her term.
-The film could have benefitted more by focusing more on her single term as Alaska Governor or how after her defeat for Vice-President (side note: I've always held that NO Republican could have won in 2008 so to blame her for the defeat is inaccurate) eventually led her to be an unofficial head of the Tea Party Movement.
+The film could have benefited more by focusing more on her single term as Alaska Governor or how after her defeat for Vice-President eventually led her to be an unofficial head of the Tea Party Movement.

 Finally, the title is a very odd one: The Undefeated.
 The film never makes the case in what way Sarah Palin is 'undefeated'.
 I can only guess that she is 'undefeated' because she's still around, still drawing attention from the political class and the American public.
 However, I shouldn't be making these guesses: the film should make the case for or against Governor Palin being 'undefeated'.